sosedoff/omxremote/README.md

 To control omxplayer programmatically one has to attach to process' STDIN and send commands as plaintext.

-Omxremote project is an attempt to build a web frontent and singple API to control video playback on a remote RPi device.
-Its built in Go, which has a capability to cross-compile source code for ARM and as a result provides a single binary with no external dependencies to be downloaded and installed on your RPi.
+Omxremote project is an attempt to build a web frontend and simple API to control video playback on a remote RPi device.
+Its built in Go, which has provides capability to cross-compile source code for ARM and as a result provides a single binary with no external dependencies to be downloaded and installed on your RPi.